Nick Maton Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 8.7 K/9, which ranks 19th in MLB.
+- The Blue Jays pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Blue Jays have the 23rd-ranked team ERA across all league pitching staffs (5.28).
+- The Blue Jays' 5.06 team ERA ranks 21st across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (17 total, 1.7 per game).
+- Blue Jays pitchers combine to surrender 18 total home runs at a clip of 1.6 per game (to rank 23rd in baseball).

-- Manoah (1-0) gets the start for the Blue Jays, his third of the season.
+- The Blue Jays will look to Gausman (1-1) in his third start this season.

-- In his last appearance on Wednesday, the right-hander threw seven scoreless innings against the Kansas City Royals while surrendering one hit.
+- The right-hander last appeared on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.